Forget Billboards and Bus Ads. Give me Grassroots.

 And, in the age of the internet, with the ability to send messages across the world in a matter of seconds across a range of social media platforms, isn’t forking over large sums of money to put pictures and slogans in public places (when there’s no proven advantage over other forms of spreading a message) somewhat redundant?

-You see, when I see a billboard or a bus ad, I don’t automatically think of ethical principles or social justice movements.
+You see, when I see a digital billboard or a bus ad, I don’t automatically think of ethical principles or social justice movements.
 I think of mobile phone networks, beer, cowboys with cigarettes dangling from their lips, perfume.
 I think of commodities that are bought on a whim because the advertisement suggests that you’ll be more attractive, more productive, happier if you’ll throw some money that way…until the next appealing advert with someone else’s suggestion of what you should buy takes your fancy.
-That we’re starting to think of vegan education along the same lines demonstrates our confusion about what it is that makes someone vegan, and our lack of awareness about how advocacy works.
+Of course, it is indisputable that the advertising campaigns featured on these digital picture frame billboards are successful or else companies would not invest huge amounts of money into them.
+However, the fact that we’re starting to think of vegan education along the same lines demonstrates our confusion about what it is that makes someone vegan, and our lack of awareness about how advocacy works.

 True grassroots activism requires informed advocates, with an understanding of the history of ideas in their movement and of the obstacles they may and do face, taking to the streets locally to inspire and inform.
 True behavioural change will only come about on an interpersonal level, and the most important part of any learning experience is dialogue.
 This is why, even in distance learning courses, we still facilitate the students’ discussion of the topics they’re learning by providing them with tutors.
 Certainly, someone seeing a vegan advertisement may seek out further information to educate themselves, but we can’t guarantee that their Google search, if they can’t remember the URL, won’t lead them to a site that wrongly informs them that vegetarianism or meat reduction are equally morally acceptable.
 A pamphlet or a slogan can never be a substitute for the power of human contact to effect conceptual change.